igoldshm/MonetGAN-model/README.md

 ⚠️ Low Identity Lambda Warning

 Setting identity_lambda = 0.5 is insufficient to preserve structural details during training.
-This results in image degradation, visible as black blobs or structure collapse (see yellow arrows in the right bottom image).
+This results in image degradation, visible as black blobs or structure collapse (see yellow arrows in the right top image, lambda = 0.5).
 The generator ignores the original image's structure or key features and replaces those areas with "safe" pixels that can fool the discriminator more easily.

 ## License